richiemort79/well_detection/README.md

-# well_detection
+# well_analysis
-Tool to detect and analyse wells in PDMS microarrays
+This is a set of tools for identifying and analysing circular wells in a hyperstack image